-38. Service Name: PROJECTS FOR ASSISTANCE IN TRANSITION FROM HOMELESSNESS (PATH) SERVICES
+38. Service Name: PROJECTS FOR ASSISTANCE IN TRANSITION FROM

+HOMELESSNESS (PATH) SERVICES

-The goal of the Projects for Assistance in Transition from Homelessness (PATH) Services program is to reduce or eliminate homelessness for Individuals with Serious Mental Illness (SMI), as defined in OAR 309-036-0105(11), and cooccurring Substance Use Disorders (SUD) who experience homelessness or are at imminent risk of becoming homeless.
+The goal of the Projects for Assistance in Transition from Homelessness (PATH) Services program is to reduce or eliminate homelessness for Individuals with Serious Mental Illness (SMI), as defined in OAR 309-036-0105(10), who experience homelessness or are at imminent risk of becoming homeless.
+Individuals may also have a co-occurring Substance Use Disorder (SUD).

 PATH funds are used to provide a menu of allowable Services, prioritizing street outreach, case management, and Services which are not supported by mainstream Mental Health programs.
 Through its Services, PATH links a vulnerable population who experience persistent and pervasive health disparities to mainstream and other supportive Services.
 Collectively these efforts help homeless Individuals with SMI secure safe and stable housing, improve their health, and live a self-directed, purposeful life.